 Nashville is rich with history and musical history is at no shortage.
 Most of these museums are an easy walk or bus ride downtown:

 - The Frist Center - This art deco building was originally the post office.
-The current exhibition is the exclusive North American venue of Rome: City and Empire from the British Museum.

 - Country Music Hall of Fame and Museum - Across the street from the convention center, you can also check out Hatch Show Prints or tacos from Bajo Sexto.